This is a very practical course delivered via informal lectures and engaging, creative projects.

 Entry requirement: No design or drawing experience is required.

-Tutor profile: After graduating from the Royal College of Art, Lucy Renshaw set up a design studio in her renovated 17th century home in the beautiful Derbyshire dales, where her focus is on colour.
+After graduating with a Masters in Design from the Royal College of Art, Lucy Renshaw set up a design studio in her renovated 17th century home and studio in the beautiful Derbyshire dales.

-She's completed private commissions for Liberty London, Kew Gardens, Mint London, Colin Firth’s Eco-Age and Serendipity Paris, along with selling her work to private clients and boutique interior shops around the world.
+Her early career included working on private commissions for Liberty London, Kew Gardens, Mint London, Colin Firth’s Eco-Age and Serendipity Paris, as well as selling her bespoke products to private clients and boutique interior shops.

-Exhibitions include Masion et Objet Paris, ICFF New York and Grand Designs Live UK.
+Lucy has exhibited internationally at Masion et Objet Paris, ICFF New York, Tent London and Grand Designs Live UK.

 Lucy has also published a book, 'Mixed Media and Found Materials', commissioned by A&C Black.

 Click through above to book your place online.